liyanse/Mpesa_Statement_Analysis/README.md

 # Mpesa_Statement_Analysis
-So I started working on it around the first weeks of December 2022, definitely started with a lot of expectations.
-Thought this would be like a one week project and I’d be done, but life hit me with the, “You thought I was feeling you? ha!”
-Second week of December we had a class trip to Msa and final year project presentations, Third week, we had our final exams and well 4th week is Christmas.
+So I began working on it around the first weeks of December 2022, with a lot of expectations.
+I thought this would be a one-week project and then I'd be done, but life surprised me by saying, "You thought I was feeling you? ha!"
+We had a class trip to Msa and final year project presentations the second week of December, final exams the third week, and Christmas the fourth week.

-So I started the project again this January, around 3rd, but you know I just finished school, I was super focused on landing a job by the end of January.
-Life still hitting me with the, you thought I was feeling you😂😂……. anyway, I got back to the project.
-I gave up on the 5th!
+So I restarted the project in January, around the third, but because I had just finished school, I was super focused on landing a job by the end of the month.
+Life continues to hit me with the, you thought I was feeling you...
+Anyway, I returned to the project.
+I gave up by the 5th day!
 “Why?”
 I bet that’s your question.

 ### **Data Cleaning**

-Well you see our mpesa transactions are saved as they are.
-Not in a way that saves you the job of data cleaning.
-Imagine going through 9876 rows of data, one row at a time with your mpesa statement next to it, trying to imagine what exactly you were paying for in that Till Number!
-Those were the struggles.
-I’d find myself paying over 800 bob to a till number but no record of what I was paying for!!!!!!!!
-How do I keep track of my expenses without the proof of what you were purchasing.
-So I gave up.
-I wasn’t going to clean all those rows on my own.
+As you can see, our mpesa transactions are saved alongside our other transactions.
+Not in a way that will save you time on data cleaning.
+Imagine going through 9876 rows of data one by one, with your mpesa statement next to it, trying to figure out what you were paying for in that Till Number!
+Those were the difficulties.
+I'd end up paying over £800 to a till number with no record of what I was paying for!!!!!!!!
+How can I keep track of my expenses if I don't have proof of what you bought?
+As a result, I gave up.
+I wasn't going to be able to clean all of those rows by myself.
 Who me!
 Never!

-Well I did clean the 9876 rows, I sat down everyday for 30 minutes right before bed, opened my original mpesa statement, opened the 2022 calender, went through my chats with friends to try and find if I said something to them about going shopping, or going out.
-Good thing about me, I have a box of most of the receipts I get after shopping, it helps me keep count of my reward points.
-10 days later, I was done with renaming the rows, Lemme show you a sneak peek:
+I cleaned the 9876 rows, sat down every night for 30 minutes before bed, accessed my initial mpesa statement, accessed the 2022 calendar, and searched through my discussions with friends to see whether I had mentioned going out or shopping to them.
+I have a box with most of the receipts I receive after shopping, which is a good thing because it makes it easier for me to track my reward points.
+After ten days, I had finished renaming the rows.

-I took it from this;
+Let me give you a sneak preview.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/5jg4dso06ooard5wmf9q.png)